-Threats: The apparent reduction in habitat suitability and availability for this species in the Desert Southwest is attributable to natural stochastic events (e.g., Holocene warming, arroyo entrenchment; Haynes [1968]) exacerbated by human-related land use activities (e.g., wetland [marsh] drainage and development, stream diversion, grazing) (Metcalf et al. In Review).

-Extant populations are threatened by mineral mining and oil and gas industry operations which can result in local/regional groundwater depletion (Hennighausen 1969, Quarles 1983), diminution of spring flows (NMDGF 1988), and surface and ground water contamination (Jercinovic 1982, 1984; Longmire 1983; Quarles 1983; Boyer 1986; Eisler 1987; Green and Trett 1989).
-Poor watershed stewardship and natural stochastic events, such as prolonged drought, could adversely impact habitat conditions by reducing hydrologic discharge through the wetland system; thereby desiccating riparian plant communities and increasing grazing pressure in these areas (Taylor 1983, NMDGF 1988, Mehlhop 1992).
+Threats: In the Desert Southwest, the apparent reduction in habitat suitability for this species is attributable to natural stochastic events (e.g., Holocene warming, arroyo entrenchment; Haynes, 1968) exacerbated by human-related land use activities (e.g., wetland [marsh] drainage and development, stream diversion, grazing) (Metcalf and Smartt 1997).
+Salt cedar encroachment into the riparian corridor of Alamosa Creek could result in adverse habitat effects.
+Beryllium ore exploration and mining within the immediate watershed of Alamosa Creek have posed threats to this species (NMGF 2000, 2002); currently there are no proposals or permits for such activities.
+Extant populations at Blue Spring are threatened by mineral mining and oil and gas industry operations which can result in local/regional groundwater depletion (Hennighausen 1969, Quarles 1983), diminution of spring flows (NMDGF 1988), and surface and ground water contamination (Jercinovic 1982, 1984; Longmire 1983; Quarles 1983; Boyer 1986; Eisler 1987; Green and Trett 1989).
+Poor watershed stewardship and natural stochastic events, such as prolonged drought, could adversely impact habitat conditions at Blue Spring by reducing hydrologic discharge through the wetland system; thereby desiccating riparian plant communities and increasing grazing pressure in these areas (Taylor 1983, NMDGF 1988, Mehlhop 1992).